Wiki · Concept · Last reviewed June 25, 2026

 Current Context

-As of June 15, 2026, agent identity is active standards and product-infrastructure work rather than a settled standard.
+As of June 25, 2026, agent identity is active standards and product-infrastructure work rather than a settled standard.
 NIST launched an AI Agent Standards Initiative in February 2026 and says it is researching agent authentication and identity infrastructure for secure human-agent and multi-agent interactions.
-NIST's National Cybersecurity Center of Excellence is separately exploring standards-based approaches to identify, manage, and authorize access and actions taken by software agents, including AI agents.
+NIST's National Cybersecurity Center of Excellence is separately exploring standards-based approaches to identify, manage, and authorize access and actions taken by software agents, including AI agents; its concept-paper comment period has closed, with community input intended to inform later project planning.

 Governance and Safety